Sciatic nerve block

 • Medial lower leg/ankle/foot: saphenous nerve (adductor canal or saphenous block).

-• Anterior knee pain: femoral nerve/adductor canal; posterior knee pain: sciatic (popliteal).
+• Anterior knee pain: femoral nerve/adductor canal, posterior knee pain: sciatic (popliteal).

 Relevant anatomy (high yield)